 Where an assessment has been deemed not satisfactory, feedback on the areas in need of improvement will be provided and the student invited to be re-assessed at a later date.
-Learners will be provided with one additional opportunity to be reassessed at no cost within 60 days of the original assessment result.
-Once the 60 days has elapsed, students will be required to re-enrol and complete full training and assessment again at their cost (except for apprentices).
+Students will be provided with one additional opportunity to be reassessed at no cost within 60 days of the original assessment result.
+Once the 60 days has elapsed, students will be required to re-enrol and complete full training and assessment again at their cost (arrangement for apprentices differ - please refer to the Student Handbook - Apprentices).